-If the School Leader determines the Complainant was subjected to unlawful discrimination/retaliation, s/he must identify what corrective action will be taken to stop, remedy, and prevent the recurrence of the discrimination/retaliation.
+If the Educational Service Provider determines the Respondent engaged in unlawful discrimination/retaliation toward the Complainant, the Educational Service Provider must identify what corrective action will be taken to stop, remedy, and prevent the recurrence of the discrimination/retaliation.
 The corrective action should be reasonable, timely, age-appropriate and effective, and tailored to the specific situation.